-Every manager, regardless of functional area, needs a basic financial understanding in order to make decisions, allocate resources, and budget expenses.
+Every manager needs a basic financial understanding in order to make decisions, allocate resources, and budget expenses.
 Without a formal background in finance or accounting, even experienced managers may need a refresher in how to really interpret “the numbers.”

 - Understand basic financial measurements such as income statement, balance sheet, cash flow, and the difference between profit and cash

-- Recognize how applying numbers differently might lead to different conclusions, and know when to challenge and question the numbers
+- recognize how applying numbers differently might lead to different conclusions.

-- Understand an organization's finances in the context of the economy, competition, regulations, and emerging customer expectations
+- understand an organization's finances in the context of the economy, competition, regulations, and emerging customer expectations.

 - Management Practices Certificate : Elective